Natural Sciences is the framework within which most science subjects are taught at Cambridge.

 In terms of future careers, many of our science graduates stay in science.
 Some begin a research career, continuing their studies for a higher degree qualification (usually a Ph.D.) either in Cambridge or another University in the UK or abroad.
-Others may be offered employment with one of the many Life Science companies, Pharmaceuticals giants, Oil magnates, or other Science-Related industries.
+Others may be offered employment with one of the many companies in the Life Sciences, Pharmaceuticals giants, Energy sector, or other Science-Related industries.
 A few take the PGCE course and enter the teaching profession.
 In all cases good time-management coupled with a strong scientific background, make a Natural Scientist from Cambridge a highly valuable commodity.

 We have an intake of approximately 18-20 undergraduate Natural Scientists every year, and typically receive about 60 applications.
 These are split approximately equally between the Physical and Biological Natural Sciences.
 Typically we have a total of around 70 undergraduate Natural Science students, and there is a large graduate community, around 30 to 40, who are reading for higher science degrees (usually a Ph.D.).